 Plot: David, a 7-year-old Korean-American boy, gets his life turned upside down when his father decides to move their family to rural Arkansas and start a farm in the mid-1980s.

-Awards: Won Grand Jury Prize (Dramatic) & Audience Award (Sundance); Nom. for 6 Oscars – Best Picture, Best Director, Best Leading Actor, Best Supporting Actress, Best Original Screenplay, Best Original Score
+Awards: Won Grand Jury Prize (Dramatic) & Audience Award (Sundance); Won 1 Oscar – Best Supporting Actress; Nom. for 5 Oscars – Best Picture, Best Director, Best Leading Actor, Best Original Screenplay, Best Original Score

 International Sales: A24